iwilfried/Flutter-Flashcards-Portrait-PWA/README.md

 2. When you open project in your IDE you have so many errors and you should run "dart pub get" in your IDE terminal.

+´´´ flutter
 ![run pub get](https://user-images.githubusercontent.com/95560640/149625807-4666a89a-1725-49de-bc93-7009ea5b6bec.png)

+´´´

-3. After that when you dont have any error run "flutter config --enable-web" and after that restart IDE.
+3. After that when you don't have any error run "flutter config --enable-web" and after that restart IDE.

 ![enable web](https://user-images.githubusercontent.com/95560640/149625936-2e3f9347-37af-4109-a205-e0a6e36487dd.png)

-4. Run app on chrome with "flutter run -d chrome" to make sure app dont have any error.
+4. Run app on chrome with "flutter run -d chrome" to make sure app don't have any error.

 ![run on chrome](https://user-images.githubusercontent.com/95560640/149626048-6d2c6abb-ff2e-4e62-a7a9-aaea435c80f7.png)